 Future bets are offered across both individual sports like golf, NASCAR, and tennis, as well as team sports like football and soccer.
 For the sake of this article, we’re going to focus on some examples from the NBA market.
 The goal of this piece is to help you learn what a future is and the positives and negatives associated with future bets.
 Let’s dive in.

 There are future bets on both the player and team side which span the course of the entire regular season, the entire playoffs, or over the course of a playoff series.
 As the season carries on, these odds fluctuate based on performance, injuries, transactions, and odds-maker sentiment to ensure the market remains efficient.

-For instance, the Brooklyn Nets are currently the favorite to win the 2021-22 NBA title.
-However, a season-ending injury to Kevin Durant or James Harden would plummet these odds.
+For instance, the Denver Nuggets are currently the favorite to win the 2023-24 NBA title and repeat as champions.
+However, a season-ending injury to Nikola Jokic would plummet these odds.
 Here are some other examples of NBA future bet types:

 Regular Season Futures

 - Conference Champion

 - Series Winner (Best of 7)